TangToutou/2023-IEEE-GRSS-DATA-FUSION-CONTEST/README.md

 ## Baseline
   **A baseline that shows how to use the DFC23 data to train models, make submissions, etc., can be found [here](https://github.com/AICyberTeam/DFC2023-baseline).**
-  We choose the classical mask rcnn algorithm as the contest baseline model.
+  We choose the classical mask rcnn with multimodal multitask learning (height prediction) framework as the contest baseline model.
 Among the input image modalities are RGB and SAR.
 We use [MMDetection](https://github.com/open-mmlab/mmdetection) (version 2.25.1) to test the baseline model performance.
   The [performance ](https://github.com/AICyberTeam/DFC2023-baseline/tree/main/track2) report of multimodal multitask learning (MML) framework on the validation set of track 2 (**instance segmentation and height prediction**) is as follows:
  <table>
 	<head>